SkittlePox/skittlepox.github.io/_pages/about.md

   - /about.html
 ---

-I'm a first-year PhD student at Brown CS thinking about the intersection of symbolic and connectioning systems that are both interpretable and generally intelligent.
+Hi, I'm Ben.
+I'm a first-year PhD student at Brown in Computer Science.
 I graduated Brown University in 2022 with an ScB in [Computers and Minds](/files/ic-proposal.pdf) -- an Independent Concentration I designed that centers on Artificial General Intelligence -- and I'm currently advised by [George Konidaris](https://cs.brown.edu/~gdk/).
 I'm grateful to be supported by the [NSF Graduate Research Fellowship](https://cs.brown.edu/news/2022/05/20/five-brown-cs-students-and-alums-receive-nsf-graduate-research-fellowships/).

 ### Research Philosophy